-Smithtown’s Rob Parnell, one of the country’s most talented lacrosse players, is the type of hometown hero that gives parents hope of their young child later going pro — but he didn’t truly develop until the end of high school.
+Smithtown’s Rob Pannell, one of the country’s most talented lacrosse players, is the type of hometown hero that gives parents hope of their young child later going pro — but he didn’t truly develop until the end of high school.

 Many parents question when it’s the right to get their own kids involved in sports and how serious they should be committing to a specific sport and the potential of a college career.
 The answers to these are simple in the eyes of Long Island sports experts.

-“There’s an advantage to being a late bloomer,” says Parnell’s uncle, Jim Metzger, CEO of Whitmore, a leading insurance brokerage on Long Island, who was scoring goals as an All American lacrosse player at Hofstra University from 1979 to 1980 prior to his days of scoring major insurance deals.
+“There’s an advantage to being a late bloomer,” says Pannell’s uncle, Jim Metzger, CEO of Whitmore, a leading insurance brokerage on Long Island, who was scoring goals as an All American lacrosse player at Hofstra University from 1979 to 1980 prior to his days of scoring major insurance deals.
 “They certainly seem hungrier in athletics and the future.”

 Long Island-based trainers suggest diversifying their skillset for the best results.